 Want to learn how to make your own aloe gel for sunburns?
 Or how to grow vegetables that your family can eat for dinner?
-Join the plants and gardening project to become a “Junior Master Gardener.”
-Students can complete various tasks to earn Junior Master Gardener certification.
+Join the horticulture project!
+Students can complete various tasks and can even go on to earn Junior Master Gardener certification.
 Dig in and get growing!

 Students will explore the exciting world of plants, insects, water, soil, and ecology.
 Students can do community service projects to help provide healthy food and beautiful landscapes.